milvusrobotics/docs/source/3_2_inside_of_ros.rst

 	$ roslaunch mrp2_gazebo mrp2_gazebo.launch

 and minimize it.
-That launch file starts roscore and some nodes and some topics.
+That ``.launch`` file starts roscore and some nodes and some topics.

 4.1 Nodes